 - a.
 Members of the Group, District and County Executive Committees are the 'charity trustees' of the Group, District or County. - b.
 No person who is disqualified from being a charity trustee by virtue of the Charities Act may be a member of a Group, District or County Executive Committee. - c.
 The appointment of any such person, whether as Ex officio, by nomination, by election or by cooption shall be void. - d.
 It is the responsibility of each person to ensure that they are not disqualified before accepting an appointment as a trustee. - e.
 The Charities Acts apply to England and Wales only.
-Similar legislation applies to Scotland. ^{sv} - f.
+Similar legislation applies to Scotland.
+SV - f.
 Some people are disqualified by law from acting as charity trustees.
-Subject to regulatory waiver provisions this includes anyone who: ^{SV} - has an unspent conviction for an offence involving dishonesty or deception; or - has unspent convictions for the offences of misconduct in a public office; or - has unspent convictions for bribery, or money laundering, or perjury or perverting the course of justice or terrorism; or - is found guilty of attempting, aiding or abetting the above offences; or - has been found in contempt of court; or - is designated under terrorist asset-freezing legislation; or - is on the sex offenders' register; or - is currently declared bankrupt (or is subject to bankruptcy restrictions or an interim order or sequestration in Scotland) or has an individual voluntary arrangement (IVA) with creditors; or
+Subject to regulatory waiver provisions this includes anyone who: SV - has an unspent conviction for an offence involving dishonesty or deception; or - has unspent convictions for the offences of misconduct in a public office; or - has unspent convictions for bribery, or money laundering, or perjury or perverting the course of justice or terrorism; or - is found guilty of attempting, aiding or abetting the above offences; or - has been found in contempt of court; or